The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and blow-up: Blow-up of nonnegative solutions on open sets in the supercritical case

-By dominated convergence theorem we conclude that $\ui$ satisfies equation (\ref{variational}) as well, which ends the proof. \end{proof} We have sofar collected enough material to announce the main theorem of this section. \begin{theo} Assume that $c>c*$.
-Then the heat equation (\ref{heat1}) has no nonnegative solutions. \end{theo} \begin{proof} Assume that a nonnegative solution $u$ exists.
+A simple calculation shows that the sequence $(W_k-W_{k}^*)$ is increasing.
+As the minimal solution is the limit of the $u_k$'s, the result follows by application of monotone convergence theorem. \end{proof} We have sofar collected enough material to announce the main theorem of this section. \begin{theo} Assume that $c>c*$.
+Then the heat equation (\ref{heat1}) has no nonnegative solutions.
+It follows, that the minimal solution blows up completely and instantaneously. \end{theo} \begin{proof} Assume that a nonnegative solution $u$ exists.
 Relying on Lemma \ref{domination}, we may and shall suppose that $u=u_\infty$.
-Thus $u$ satisfies Duhamel's formula as well.
-Put $c'=c-c^*>0$, then
+Put $c'=c-c^*>0$ and let $B$ be an open ball centered at $0$ such that $B\subset\Om$ and $u_0\not\equiv 0$ on $B$.\\ Owing to the fact that $p_t^{L_{V_{c^*}}^\Om}\geq p_t^{L_{V_{c^*}}^B}$, the identity (\ref{Rep}) together with the lower bound from (\ref{LowMinGen}) we obtain